Home

 By Educate and Create

-What's the Worst That Could Happen? - Text Analysis Writing Prompt Text Evidence
+Seventh Grade by Gary Soto #1 - Text Analysis Writing Prompt Text Based Evidence

 By Write On with Jamie

-Introducing how to write a literary analysis essay citing text evidence for "What's the Worst That Could Happen?" by Bruce Coville has never been easier!
+Introducing how to write a literary analysis essay citing text evidence for "Seventh Grade" by Gary Soto has never been easier!
 This in-depth text dependent analysis (TDA) writing prompt resource guides students through a step-by-step process of writing an expository / informative essay with textual evidence as support.
 It includes an expository writing graphic organizer, rubric, expository writing quiz, and an expository writing template.

 All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
 From the struggling writer to the advanced writer, this resource offers something for everyone.